tournepivoine/shinpokered-fr/README.md

   - Cannot perform the 99-stack glitch anymore
   - Fixed an offset bug with the lucky game corner machine
   - Minor bugfix for CollisionCheckOnWater; no effect on gameplay
-  - Fixed minor graphical glitch when surfing from the menu
+  - Fixed reading the route 16 sign from the other side on route 17

 #TWEAKS: